mansvi-pol/InternVisionTech-DataScience-AI-Internship/README.md

 Welcome!

-This repository contains all the projects completed during my **4-Week Virtual Data Science & Artificial Intelligence Internship** at **InternVision Tech**.
+This repository contains all of the projects completed during my **4-Week Virtual Data Science & Artificial Intelligence Internship** at **InternVision Tech**.

 Throughout this internship, I explored the complete Data Science workflow—from data collection and preprocessing to visualization, dashboard development, business insights, and Machine Learning model development.